 - Coursework has been removed from most subjects.

 Year 11 students who received their grades this summer were the first to take the new GCSEs in English Literature, English Language and Maths.
 The changes come as part of a government drive to improve confidence in the qualification.
 The Department for Education states “We have done this so pupils leave school better prepared for work or further study.”
-The government has also voiced its aim to match the standard of strong education systems globally such as Singapore and Finland, to name a few.
+The government has also voiced their aim to match the standard of strong education systems globally such as Singapore and Finland, to name a few.

 When did this happen?